 In Maryland, there is no “legal separation.”
 If you are no longer living with your spouse, the court will consider you to be separated even if there is no formal agreement that documents your separation.
 People do sign separation and property settlement agreements, which are contracts that resolve issues pending in the divorce, but if no agreement is reached, the court will decide these issues.

 5. There is a formula that shows how much alimony I will receive.

 In Maryland, there are no alimony guidelines and no set formula for determining the amount of alimony a person will receive.
-However, along with considering a number of factors in deciding how much alimony to award, the court is also permitted to look at “alimony guidelines” from other states.
+However, the court does consider a number of factors in deciding how much alimony to award.

 6. Men never get awarded alimony.